• Link to Facebook

 • Any dashcam footage

-Helpful details: light timing if known, intersection layout, and statements from pedestrians or nearby drivers.
+Helpful Details: Note timing if known, intersection layout, and statements from pedestrians or nearby drivers.

 Two vehicles traveling the same way scrape along their sides.
-This often follows a rushed lane change on I-80 or a blind-spot miss on I-215.
+This often follows a rushed lane change on I-80 or a blind spot to miss on I-215.
 At higher speeds, a slight tap can spin a car.

 Take photos of mirror damage, door creases, lane stripes, and road gouges.